cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 To create a new command go to `Cetmix Tower/Commands/Commands` click `Create` and put values in the fields:

 - **Name**: Command readable name.
+- **Reference**: Leave the "reference" field blank to generate a reference automatically.
 - **Allow Parallel Run**: If disabled only one copy of this command can be run on the same server at the same time.
 Otherwise the same command can be run in parallel.
 - **Note**: Comments or user notes.
 - **Servers**: List of servers this command can be run on.
 Leave this field blank to make the command available to all servers.